 I was a couple of years outside the campaign’s target age group of 12-to-24-year-olds and I didn’t own a CD burner and so didn’t do any burning (though I did rip a lot of my own CDs so I could listen to them on my brand new iPod).
 At the time, I did acquire a few CDs that friends had burnt for me – but most of them I didn’t even listen to, like a compilation of ska-punk tracks.
 My legit CD collection at the time was massive, and it’s where most of my disposable income went.
 But then, I wasn’t a 12-year-old with $20 a week pocket money.

 So was the BRN>BRNT campaign a success?
-Well, former RIANZA president Michael Glading admitted in 2004 that the locally-focused campaign mostly inspired people not to burn albums by New Zealand artists only.
+Well, former RIANZA president Michael Glading admitted in 2004 that the locally-focused campaign only really inspired people not to burn albums by New Zealand artists – international artists were still fair game.
 When it’s Bic Runga and Stella fronting the campaign, it’s easy to see it as being about supporting local artists, whereas Britney and Beyonce, well, they’re millionaires already.
 And this wasn’t helped by the bling culture of the ’00s, where musical videos presented popstars as if they were living large – even if it was all a facade.

 Music manager Campbell Smith told the Herald in 2004 that “The sentiment of the BRN>BRNT campaign was bang-on, but it always smacked to me of being a bit hastily put together.
 It seemed a little bit cheesy in the end.”
 And I think that’s pretty accurate.
 Despite its good intentions, the campaign’s message weirdly distilled down to “You should not copy that really cool Destiny’s Child CD because it will make some old New Zealand musician feel like he’s had really bad sunburn.”